 Emerging technologies are changing the skills that employers need most.
 This disruption has made lifelong learning essential for continuous success, creating opportunities for higher education institutions to support learners throughout their careers.

-In a new article published on Inside Higher Ed, Jay Hatcher, vice president of business development, Wiley University Services, examines four trends that can foster growth for universities in 2020 and beyond.
+In a new article published on Inside Higher Ed, Jay Hatcher, Group Vice President of Business Development and Client Management, Wiley University Services, examines four trends that can foster growth for universities in 2020 and beyond.
 Read the article to explore the benefits of:

 - Partnering with businesses to close their skills gaps.